 In June 2018, the FASB issued ASU 2018-07, Compensation - Stock Compensation (Topic 718).
-This update is intended to simplify the accounting for share-based payments to non-employees by aligning it with the accountancy for share-based payments for employees.
-The ASU expands the scope of Topic 718, Compensation-Stock Compensation, which currently only includes share-based payments issued to employees, to also include share-based payments issued to non-employees for goods and services.
-Consequently, the accounting for share-based payments to non-employees will be substantially aligned.
+This update is intended to simplify the accounting for share-based payments to non-employees by aligning it with the accounting guidance for share-based payments for employees.
+The ASU expands the scope of Topic 718, Compensation - Stock Compensation, which currently only includes share-based payments issued to employees, to also include share-based payments issued to non-employees for goods and services.
+Consequently, the accounting for share-based payments to non-employees and employees will be substantially aligned.
 This standard will be effective for financial statements issued by public companies for the annual and interim periods beginning after December 15, 2018.
 Early adoption of the standard is permitted.
-The standard will be applied in a retrospective approach for each period presented.
-Management currently does not plan to early adopt this guidance and is evaluating the potential impact of this guidance on the consolidated financial statements as well as transition methods.
+The Company will adopt this standard on January 1, 2019.
+The Company is currently evaluating the impact of adoption on its condensed consolidated financial statements.